Clara Ponsatí: European Arrest Warrants

-On the 14th of November 2019, Ponsatí gave a statement in Edinburgh before a Scottish court, who ended up dismissing the European Arrest Warrant in August 2021, when Ponsatí was already an MEP and was a resident of Belgium.
-Although Llarena did not withdraw the European Arrest Warrant, the Belgian police did not arrest Ponsatí nor did the Belgian courts open any proceedings, as she enjoys parliamentary immunity as a Member of the European Parliament.
+On 14 November 2019, Ponsatí gave a statement in Edinburgh before a Scottish court, who ended up dismissing the European Arrest Warrant in August 2021, when Ponsatí was already an MEP and was a resident of Belgium.
+Although Llarena did not withdraw the European Arrest Warrant, the Belgian police did not arrest Ponsatí nor did the Belgian courts open any proceedings, as she enjoyed parliamentary immunity as a Member of the European Parliament.
+The immunity she enjoyed as a Member of the European Parliament was first waived on 9 March 2021.
+The results were: 404 votes in favour, 247 against and 42 abstentions.
+The MEPs appealed the decision but, on 5 July 2023, the General Court of the European Union confirmed the decisions of the European Parliament.
+The appeal against the General Court's decision is pending before the European Court of Justice.